dcgo15/Potato-the-project/README.md

 pip install thepotato
 ```
-This will download and install the latest version of Django.
+This will download and install the latest version of thepotato.

 Once the installation is complete, you can verify your Potato installation by running Potato-admin --version from the command line.